 At the Annual Meeting, each of John B. Bode, Douglas W. Calder, and Corey Watton was elected as a director of the Company and each of Richard W. Pascoe, Christopher A. Posner, and David S. Tierney ceased serving on the Company's Board of Directors.
 After the Annual Meeting, the Company's Board of Directors accepted the resignation of Richard W. Pascoe from his role as Chief Executive Officer on May 5, 2023, effective June 1, 2023, and appointed Tamara A. Favorito as the Chair of the Board of Directors.
 In connection with Mr. Pascoe's resignation, the Company entered into a transition agreement with Mr. Pascoe (the "Pascoe Transition Agreement").
-Pursuant to the terms of the Pascoe Transition Agreement, Mr. Pascoe will receive severance payments and benefits consisting of (i) continued payment of his base salary for 12 months following the date on which Mr. Pascoe's employment with the Company ends (the "Separation Date"), (ii) up to 12 months of continued medical, dental and vision coverage pursuant to COBRA, (iii) an amount equal to Mr. Pascoe's target annual bonus, pro-rated through the Separation Date and (iv) accelerated vesting of his outstanding equity awards.
+Pursuant to the terms of the Pascoe Transition Agreement, Mr. Pascoe's employment with the Company ends (the "Separation Date"), (ii) up to 12 months of continued medical, dental and vision coverage pursuant to COBRA, (iii) an amount equal to Mr. Pascoe's target annual bonus, pro-rated through the Separation Date and (iv) accelerated vesting of his outstanding equity awards.
 In addition, the exercise period of vested options to purchase the Company's common stock held by Mr. Pascoe will be extended through the nine-month anniversary of the Separation Date.
-The severance benefits consisted of personnel and other related charges of approximately \$0.8 million and stock compensation expense of approximately \$1.0 million related to the acceleration of vesting on unvested shares subject to certain stock options and the extension of the exercise period for certain stock options.
-These severance benefits are presented in selling, general and administrative expenses in the unaudited condensed consolidated statement of operations for the three and six months ended June 30, 2023.
-As of June 30, 2023, the Company had accrued severance expense recorded within accounts payable and accrued expenses of approximately \$0.8 million in con
+The severance benefits consisted of personnel and other related charges of approximately \$0.8 million and stock compensation expense of approximately \$1.0 million related to the acceleration of vesting on unvested shares subject to certain stock options and the extension of the exercise period of oretain stock options.
+These severance benefits are presented in selling, general and administrative expenses in the unaudited condensed consolidated statement of operations for the nine months ended September 30, 2023.
+No severance expense was recognized for the three months ended September 30, 2023, the Company had accrued severance expense recorded within accounts payable and accrued expenses of approximately \$0.5 million in connection with the Pascoe Transition Agreement.